kamilj/spring-security-oauth2-cassandra-utils/README.md

 Classes:

---CassandraTokenStore - implementation of TokenStore with Cassandra.
+-- CassandraTokenStore - implementation of TokenStore with Cassandra.

---CassandraClientDetailsService - implementation of ClientDetailsService with Cassandra.
+-- CassandraClientDetailsService - implementation of ClientDetailsService with Cassandra.

 -- CassandraClientDetailsServiceBuilder - extends ClientDetailsServiceBuilder, allows to build CassandraClientDetailsService.

+-- ServiceTokenGranter - implementation of token granter for trusted services.

 Sample configuration files for OAuath authorization are in config directory.